 ART CLUSTER VIENNA

-Behind VIENNA ART WEEK stands the supporting association Art Cluster Vienna, which was founded in 2004 to bring Vienna as a city of art into the focus of the national and international public.
+VIENNA ART WEEK is organized by the association Art Cluster Vienna, which was founded in 2004 to bring Vienna as a city of art into the focus of the national and international public.
 A year later, the first edition of VIENNA ART WEEK took place.
 The Art Cluster Vienna is an association of some of the most important art institutions in Vienna.
-With their high-quality programs and ideas, they contribute significantly to the success of the VIENNA ART WEEK.
+With their high-quality programs and ideas, they contribute significantly to the success of VIENNA ART WEEK.

 Its members are: